 Matt’s health slowly came back to form after a short stay in the Critical Care Unit.
 When he was discharged, he was sent home with a Life-Vest to monitor his heart rhythm and provide defibrillation if any dangerous arrhythmia occurred.
 Matt continues monitored exercise and cardiac education with the Cardiac Rehabilitation team at South Shore Health.
 He is slowly getting back to running and has quit smoking.
 His heart function has improved with EF at normal levels.

 “He’s doing all the right things,” said Privett.
 “He’s really improved a lot.”

-Matt, Pauline, and their three children will be running the Set the Pace Road Race at South Shore Medical Center on June 9.
+Matt, Pauline, and their three children will be running the Set the Pace Road Race at South Shore Health on June 9.
 The proceeds benefit patients, like Matt, who are looking to get back to doing what they love doing after a cardiac event.